AutoJenny/blog/docs/temp/llm_action_mvp_plan.md

 - [ ] Add a special LLM Action button (class: `llm-action-btn`) between the idea_seed and Summary panels on `/workflow/idea/`.
 - [ ] Button triggers the 'Generate Summary from idea_seed' Action.
 - [ ] Action appears in `/llm/actions` list with key datapoints.
-- [ ] Clicking the Action opens a detailed Action details view.
+- [ ] Clicking the Action opens a detailed Action details view. *(REMOVED: Action Details view removed from /llm/actions as of 2025-05-27.
+Details and editing now handled elsewhere or pending redesign.)*
-- [ ] Action details view includes:
+- [ ] Action details view includes: *(REMOVED: See above.)*
-    - [ ] Input field selector
-    - [ ] LLM model selector
-    - [ ] Config editor
-    - [ ] System/Style/Instructions prompt selectors
-    - [ ] Output field selector
-    - [ ] Preview of full LLM message
-    - [ ] Test field for sample data
-    - [ ] Output and diagnostics display
 - [ ] Diagnostics are extensive but non-intrusive (collapsible, tooltips, etc.)
 - [ ] Maintain site-wide style and dark theme.